1975 LaGuardia Airport bombing

-On December 29, 1975, a bomb detonated near TWA baggage reclaim terminal at LaGuardia Airport in New York City.
-The blast killed 11 people and seriously injured 74 others.
-To date, the crime remains unsolved.
-Investigators theorized it might have been committed by anti-Yugoslavia Croatians or agents of the Yugoslavian government itself, intending to discredit the opposition.
-The attack occurred during a four-year period of heightened terrorism within the United States: 1975 was especially volatile, with bombings in New York City and Washington, D.C., and two assassination attempts on President Gerald Ford.
+On December 29, 1975, a bomb detonated near the Trans World Airlines (TWA) baggage reclaim terminal at LaGuardia Airport in New York City, United States, killing 11 people and seriously injuring 74 others.
+Investigators theorized that it might have been committed by anti-Yugoslavia Croatians or agents of the Yugoslavian government intending to discredit the opposition, but the crime remains unsolved.
+The attack occurred during a four-year period of heightened terrorism within the United States, and 1975 was especially volatile, with bombings in New York City and Washington, D.C. and two assassination attempts on President Gerald Ford.

-The LaGuardia Airport bombing was at the time the deadliest attack by a non-state actor to occur on American soil since the 1927 Bath School bombing attacks, which killed 45 people (including the perpetrator).
-It was the deadliest attack in New York City since the 1920 Wall Street bombing, which killed 38 people, until the September 11 attacks in 2001 which killed 2,977.
+The LaGuardia Airport bombing was, at the time, the deadliest attack by a non-state actor to occur on American soil since the 1927 Bath School disaster, which killed 45 people (including the perpetrator).
+It was the deadliest attack in New York City since the 1920 Wall Street bombing, which killed 38 people, until the September 11 attacks in 2001, which killed 2,977.

 Attack

 The bomb exploded at approximately 6:33 p.m. in the TWA baggage claim area in the central terminal.
-Investigators later came to believe the equivalent of 25 sticks of dynamite had been placed in a coin-operated locker located next to the baggage carousels.
-The bomb blew the lockers apart, sending fragments flying across the room; the fragmentation caused all 11 deaths and injured several people.
-Others were injured by shards of glass broken off the terminal's plate glass windows.
+Investigators believed that the equivalent of 25 sticks of dynamite had been placed in a coin-operated locker located next to the baggage carousels.
+The bomb blew the lockers apart, sending fragments flying across the room.
+The fragmentation caused all 11 deaths and injured several people.
+Others were injured by shards of glass broken from the terminal's plate-glass windows.
 The force of the bomb ripped a 10 by 15 ft hole in the 8 in reinforced concrete ceiling of the baggage claim area.
-The subsequent fire in the terminal took over an hour to get under control.

 The death toll could have been much worse if the area had not been largely clear of passengers at the time; two flights from Cincinnati and Indianapolis had arrived at 6:00 p.m. and most of the passengers on these flights had already left the area.
 Most of the dead and injured were airport employees, people waiting for transportation, and limo drivers.
 The deceased victims ranged in ages 25 to 72.

 I walked into the [airport] terminal maybe 15 feet.
 It was black and full of smoke ...
 A girl, a young lady in her 20s, popped out of the smoke.
-I said something like, 'You'll be all right' and carried her out.
+I said something like, "You'll be all right" and carried her out.
 Her coat was smoking and she was blackened.

-— – Mike Schimmel, a businessman who had been in a limo outside when the terminal blew up and who went into the terminal shortly afterward.
+— – Mike Schimmel, a businessman who had been in a limo outside the terminal when the bomb detonated and entered the terminal shortly afterward.